AsheBe-Security/Soc-portfolio-/CIA-Triad/Integrity.md

-# 🔐 LAB 2 — Avaliability
+# 🔐 LAB 2 — Integrity
 🎯 Lab Goal

 Understand, implement, and verify data integrity by detecting unauthorized modification of data, configurations, and source code using real tools and techniques.